King's Academy Easthampstead Park

 It was designated as a Sports College in 2009, and also won The Diana Anti Bullying award. for their work in peer mentoring.

+The Executive Headteacher is David Littlemore and the Head of School is Matt Hall.

 Previously a community school administered by Bracknell Forest Council, in November 2022 Easthampstead Park Community School converted to academy status and was renamed King's Academy Easthampstead Park.
 The school is now sponsored by the King's Group Academies.